ctranoris/patras5gwiki/experimentation-process.md

 * create and execute test campaigns, i.e. batch of test scripts that can be executed on multiple target infrastructures
 * visualize logs and results through the offered visualization systems
-* allow the vertical to develop customized visualizations In order to better understand how to consume a TaaS service, an example is depicted in Figure 6
+* allow the vertical to develop customized visualizations

 #### PRE-VALIDATION KPI PERIOD VIA NFVO

-After a vertical customer together with the 5G-VINNI facility have developed the VNFs and NSDs, the next step is to test these for proper instantiation via the 5G facility’s NFV orchestrator.
-Since, at this point in the process, the orchestration has been verified, the vertical customer and the 5G facility can schedule and perform a pre-validation of the Network Service.
+After a vertical customer together with the Patras5G facility have developed the VNFs and NSDs, the next step is to test these for proper instantiation via the Patras5G facility’s NFV orchestrator.
+Since, at this point in the process, the orchestration has been verified, the vertical customer and the  facility can schedule and perform a pre-validation of the Network Service.
 This step might also involve TaaS.
-By invoking TaaS during VNF and Network Service deployment, the vertical customer and 5G-VINNI facility need to validate that the VNFs and TaaS/MaaS work as expected.
+By invoking TaaS during VNF and Network Service deployment, the vertical customer and the facility need to validate that the VNFs and TaaS/MaaS work as expected.
 The above defined steps of the Network Service design process might be repeated multiple times since NFV orchestration is key to repeatability of Network Service deployments and testing.

 ### CO-DEVELOPMENT PERIOD– SERVICE DESIGN PROCESS (CFS)